CSCfi/korp-backend/korppluginlib/README.md

     - `1` (default): the names of loaded plugins only
     - `2`: the names of loaded plugins and the plugin functions handling a route or registered for a plugin mount point

+Alternatively, the configuration variables may be specified in `config.py`, in which case their names need to be prefixed with `PLUGINS_`.
+The values specified in `config.py` override those in `korppluginlib.config`.

 Individual plugin packages can use separate configuration modules (customarily also named `config`) within the package.